-Tips to Create a Corporate Uniform PolicyCorporate uniforms might be necessary for your brand’s consistency, but it is crucial to also create a corporate uniform policy that includes everyone at your organisation and ensures compliance and effectivity.
-These tips will help you ensure that your uniform policy is fair both towards your brand’s identity and mission, and your employees’ need to feel appreciated and comfortable.
+While corporate uniforms might be necessary for your brand’s consistency, for your brand’s consistency, it is crucial to also create a corporate uniform policy that includes everyone at your organisation and ensures compliance and effectivity.
+To achieve this, consider the following tips to ensure your uniform policy is fair both towards your brand’s identity and mission, and your employees’ need to feel appreciated and comfortable.

 First, Why Do You Need a Uniform Policy?

 Part of your employee onboarding checklist should include a clear uniform policy that helps starters fit in and feel part of the team from day one.
 Take this worry out of their minds and ensure they’ll keep your brand’s image intact from the get-go.
-Considerer to include the policy in welcome packs for new employees Some jobs require employees to wear certain types of uniforms due to health and safety regulations.
+Considere including the policy in welcome packs for new employees.
+Some jobs require employees to wear certain types of uniforms due to health and safety regulations.
 Taking this into consideration further ensures safety and makes it easier to control these risk factors.

-Consistency is key to any brand if it wants to consistently transmit an identity to its audience.
+Consistency is key to any brand that wants to transmit an identity consistently to its audience.
 Corporate uniforms further this message at every level of contact.
 By having a clear uniform policy, complaints about “inappropriate” dress practices will drop dramatically, and there will be more harmony among all employees.
 Legal actions from disgruntled employees will also diminish when your uniform policy is clear.

 So, How Do You Create a Corporate Uniform Policy?

 When developing your corporate uniform policy, be as inclusive as possible.
 Think about each different division or department within your company and consider all their different needs and expectations.
 To do this, include representation and gather opinions from your entire organisation.
 This process will help you to not overlook different needs you didn’t think of.
 It will also make everyone feel part of the process, making them more likely to comply with the policy with pride.
 Be sure to represent all job types when developing uniforms.
 Keep in mind that workers who perform a more physical type of job, such as those who operate machinery, for example, will have different needs from those working a desk job or customer service.

 Make double sure to clearly explain all your decisions and policies to your employees in a way they’ll understand and feel included and appreciated.
 Regularly ask for their input and allow suggestions to make them feel included and connected to the brand.
 This also foments constant improvement.

 Include a clear outline of what disciplinary options will be applied.
 These can range from administrative warnings to requiring the employee to go home and change, to more severe actions like termination.
 All depending on the severity and repetitiveness of the violations.

 If you consider an employee has violated the uniform policy, take the time to make sure a violation has actually taken place and gather proof before taking action.
-Once it has been established that a dress-code violation has taken place, have a manager speak to the employee in a discreet way, maintain a level of confidentiality and make sure the employee understands what the violation was.
+Once it has been established that a dress-code violation has taken place, have a manager speak to the employee in a discreet way, maintaining a level of confidentiality and ensuring the employee understands what the violation was.